Alien Olympics

 2. What we're able to do (energy manipulation)

-It’s not just about what we know, but also about what we do.
+But it's not just about what we know; it's also about what we do.
 Millions of people flock to view the manmade wonders of the world.
-The Great Pyramids of Giza, The Colosseum, the Taj Mahal — these places are special because they represent our ability to manipulate the world around us.
+The Great Pyramids of Giza, The Colosseum, the Taj Mahal – these places are special because they represent our ability to manipulate the world around us.

 Even more impressive is just how useless these monuments are by traditional economic standards.
 The largest achievements in our history include gigantic graves made of stone, sports stadiums, and ornate temples for worship.
 It's not our trains and highways that make us special — it's our willingness to spend huge amounts of resources to build things just because we can.

-These categories are only useful if they can be applied to any civilization.
-How do we compare the alien calculus to the one we’ve discovered?
+These categories work because they can be applied to any civilization.
+But we still need definite metrics for success.
+How do we compare the alien calculus to the one we've discovered?
 What makes our own pyramids better or worse than their alien counterparts?
-We need definite metrics for success.

 Conducting the challenge